 Before the initiation of IBC, the companies took about five to six years with respect for the dissolution of its operations; the number has dropped to a year nowadays.
 It helps to increase the ease of doing business and also to develop a stronger sense of trust in investors and lenders.

 There have been significant debates, whether the implementation of IBC is a boon or a bane.
 The whole process of insolvency and liquidation is always in the hands of the debt holders and shareholders.
-Generally, by the time the entire process completes, the assets are eroded with very few left for distribution.
+Generally, by the time the entire process is completed, the assets are eroded with very few left for distribution.

 The benefit of this enactment has been the time-restricted resolution process.
 Besides, the IBC regulations recently amended that promoters are now prohibited from bidding or getting engaged in the process of selling the assets and making the whole process transparent and reliable.
 It has fostered an immense hope of faster recovery, lesser defaults, and a stronger lending and investment sector in India.